 Ever since I was a small and playful kid wearing boots, cowboy hat and a soga, lassoing the cattle and other little cowboys at el Cerrito de San Miguel, I remember being always fond of the animal world.
 At Christmastime my presents consisted of small plastic toys of animals.
 I’d get all sorts: Marine, African, American, Farm; I’d even get corrals.
 I also collected animal stamps from the world, which I’d glue on albums that explained the regions where they lived.
 That’s where I saw bison for the first time, in a picture stamp; my dad told me it was called “buffalo” and he then talked about the American West and the Indians that inhabited it.
 I was fascinated by his stories.
 To me, the American West was an epic never-ending tale of heroic people.
-Toro Sentado (Sitting Bull), Nube Roja (Red Cloud) and Buffalo Bill were names that stuck in my head.
+Toro Sentado (Sitting Bull), Nube Roja (Red Cloud) were names that stuck in my head.
 My spirit identified with them.
 You have to remember I thought of myself as a little cowboy.
 In those days, 1980, The Lone Ranger Show, which I watched on a black and white tv set we had, was the window to the American West.

 The buffalo picture I had, drove me to find out more about its habitat and that is how I was introduced to Yellowstone, which to me, as a kid growing up in Old Mexico, seemed like a faraway land—Yellowstone was the Africa of the Americas in my infantile and perilous mind.